|About Sara Carter|

 Sara Carter’s Early Life

-There are no details given about Sara Carter’s age, except that she celebrates her birthday on June 1.
+Sara Carter is a very private person.
+There are no details given about Sara Carter’s age, except that she celebrates her birthday on May 31.
 Since the year is not mentioned, it is difficult to determine her exact age.

 Carter mostly grew up in Saudi Arabia and she has traveled to Mexico, Africa, the Middle East, and Europe.
 She speaks Spanish fluently.
 Growing up, she attended Lutheran High School located in La Verne, CA.

-She studied Journalism Communications from California State Polytechnic University-Pomona.
+She studied Journalism Communications at California State Polytechnic University-Pomona.
 Additionally, Carter has also attended the London Academy of Music and Dramatic Art (LAMDA).

 Sarah Carter’s Family Life

 Her other sister, Nathalie Rodgers, attended Bishop Amat Memorial High School.
-She currently lives in Paris and works as an agent commercial immobilier indépendant at Leggett Immobilier.
+She currently lives in Paris and works as a real estate sales agent at Leggett Immobilier.
 Carter’s sister Sylviane Laforet attended Orange Coast College, Costa Mesa, CA.

 She also has a brother named Pierre A. Rodgers; he studied at Mt.
 SAC and currently works as a United States Air Force Retired and Military veteran.
-Pierre got married to a woman named Johnna Zimmer Rodgers in 1980.
+Pierre married Johnna Zimmer Rodgers in 1980.

 Sara Carter’s Marriage to Martin Bailey